krestfield/docs/certdog/master-password-reset.md

 <br>

 If the master password has been lost the ALL sensitive credentials will be unavailable and will need to be re-entered.
-This includes all local accounts (including the initial admin user), key store passphrases and credentials
+This includes key store passphrases and credentials

 If this is the case go to Option 2 below